Key Takeaways

 Ouch!
 That’s a PR nightmare waiting to happen.

-But here’s the good news: if you know how to handle customer complaints the right way, you can turn negative experiences into positive outcomes.
+But here’s the good news: if you know how to handle customer complaints the right way they strengthen trust and retention.
 So, how do you handle complaints like a pro?
 How do you turn angry customers into your biggest fans?
 Let’s break down 7 proven techniques that will change the way you think about customer complaints and how you handle them.

 1. Don’t Just Hear.
 Really Listen!